amrutprabhu/amrutprabhu.github.io/data/blog/2022/spring-boot-with-graphql.md

 }
 ```

-Here, I have a simple test, that makes use of mutation to add data and then query it using the query operation.
+Here, we have a simple test, that makes use of mutation to add data and then query it using the query operation.

 The document name “person-mutation” and “person-query” are GraphQL files present in the resources directory under the folder `graphql-test`